hdShang/arxiv-daily/docs/cs-CV/2025-08-11/papers/250808508v3-reverse-can-your-vlm-read-a-manga.md

 ---
 layout: default
-title: Re:Verse -- Can Your VLM Read a Manga?
+title: "Re:Verse -- Can Your VLM Read a Manga?"
 ---

 # Re:Verse -- Can Your VLM Read a Manga?